trevorld/r-optparse/cran-comments.rst

   Looking online it seems ``error 127`` is an issue with a virtual machine not having enough memory.
 Perhaps ``--no-vignettes`` flag should be turned on for OSX test machines?
-I am unable to reproduce this error in my Travis-CI OSX test environment (i.e. the vignette always builds fine).
+I am unable to reproduce this error in my Github Actions OSX test environment (i.e. the vignette always builds fine).

 * As in previous uploads while in a non-interactive session (i.e. in an